KennethTBarrett/cs-sprint-challenge-hash-tables/README.md

 1. Hashing functions

-- A hash function is a function that maps keys to values.
+A hash function is a function that maps keys to values.
 The values returned by hash functions are used to index a table of a fixed size, known as a hash table.
 This index is calculated by the hash function with the key as our input % the capacity of our hashtable.

 2. Collision resolution

-- When two items are hashed to the same position, we have to have a method to place the second item in our hash table.
+When two items are hashed to the same position, we have to have a method to place the second item in our hash table.
 This is known as collission resolution.
 The method used this week is known as `separate chaining` (with LinkedLists).

 3. Performance of basic hash table operations

+- get() - O(n), iterates through our available keys until a matching key is found, then returns the value.
+- put() - O(n), iterates through available keys until a match is found, and overwrites the stored value.
+Alternatively, if no matching key is found, makes a new entry.
+- delete() - O(n), iterates through available keys until a match is found, then removes the associated value.

 4. Load factor
 5. Automatic resizing
 6. Various use cases for hash tables